Vyral/base-template/_posts/2018-06-21-the-truth-about-investment-properties-and-llcs.md

 {% include youtube.html %}

-One of the things most real estate investors ask when they come to us about financing is, “Can I put the property in some kind of entity, like an LLC, before or after closing?”
+One of the things most real estate investors ask when they come to us about financing is, “Can I put the property in some kind of entity, like an LLC, before or after closing?”&nbsp;

 Unfortunately, most residential lenders follow Fannie Mae or Freddie Mac underwriting and servicing guidelines.
 One of the things Fannie Mae has clarified as recently as November of 2014 is that **no borrower can transfer part or all of the ownership interest of a property into an entity post-closing without violating the dual sales clause**.